CpanelInc/ea-modsec31/DESIGN.md

 * **Config**: do the symlink for now and revisit fixing ULC later
 * **Mod Security Versions**: do 3.0 and 3.1 so we can get solid answers to what works/bhevaies with what

+**Note**: _We are not going to support modsec 3 on CentOS 6 at this time._ Because it is becoming increasingly difficult to get new things to build on C6 and since we only support C6 on the current LTS.
+It is another incentive for people to update.

 ## Child Documents

 None.